jfarcas/lambda-deploy-action/README.md

 - **Discussions:** Use GitHub Discussions for questions and ideas
 - **Documentation:** Check action-specific documentation first

+## 🏆 Production Ready

+All actions are designed for production use with:
+- ✅ Comprehensive error handling and retry logic
+- ✅ Security validation and enterprise-grade features
+- ✅ Detailed logging and audit trails
+- ✅ Multi-environment support with proper isolation
+- ✅ Performance monitoring and health checks
+- ✅ Rollback capabilities and disaster recovery

 ---

-**Enterprise Ready:** All actions are designed for production use with comprehensive error handling, security validation, and enterprise-grade features.
+**Enterprise Ready:** All actions are battle-tested and ready for production deployment pipelines.